bekwam/resignator-repos-1/README.md

 # resignator-repos-1
-Code for Resignator App that will re-sign JARs
+Code for Resignator App that will repeatedly sign JARs